jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 Actually, things are a bit more complicated, as the pseudo-code above doesn't take into account that hostname/type nodes inherit from two ancestors.
 HTTPSB deals with the ambiguity by allowing such requests **if and only if** both ancestor nodes evaluate as "allowed".
 However, if strict blocking is disabled, the hostname ancestor node has precedence over the type ancestor node.

 The hierarchical evaluation in matrix filtering allows a user to easily toggle whole set of block/allow permissions by just blacklisting or whitelisting a single node.
-For instance, whitelisting the "all" node allows to turn all graylisted descendant nodes into allow mode.
+For instance, whitelisting (or blacklisting) the "all" node allows to turn all graylisted descendant nodes into allow (or block) mode.